Cluster analysis: Davies–Bouldin index

 The Davies–Bouldin index can be calculated by the following formula:

 where n is the number of clusters, $c_i$ is the centroid of cluster $i$, $\sigma_i$ is the average distance of all elements in cluster $i$ to centroid $c_i$, and $d(c_i,c_j)$ is the distance between centroids $c_i$ and $c_j$.
 Since algorithms that produce clusters with low intra-cluster distances (high intra-cluster similarity) and high inter-cluster distances (low inter-cluster similarity) will have a low Davies–Bouldin index, the clustering algorithm that produces a collection of clusters with the smallest Davies–Bouldin index is considered the best algorithm based on this criterion.

 Dunn index

 The Dunn index aims to identify dense and well-separated clusters.
 It is defined as the ratio between the minimal inter-cluster distance to maximal intra-cluster distance.
 For each cluster partition, the Dunn index can be calculated by the following formula:

 where d(i,j) represents the distance between clusters i and j, and d '(k) measures the intra-cluster distance of cluster k.
 The inter-cluster distance d(i,j) between two clusters may be any number of distance measures, such as the distance between the centroids of the clusters.
-Similarly, the intra-cluster distance d '(k) may be measured in a variety ways, such as the maximal distance between any pair of elements in cluster k.
+Similarly, the intra-cluster distance d '(k) may be measured in a variety of ways, such as the maximal distance between any pair of elements in cluster k.
 Since internal criterion seek clusters with high intra-cluster similarity and low inter-cluster similarity, algorithms that produce clusters with high Dunn index are more desirable.